adamburgess/linq/README.md

 ✔️ Excellent typing, if I do say so myself.
 Has a couple features that other libraries don't have.
 ❌ 1 user.
 Hah.
 ✔️ 3,975 bytes minified/1,070 bytes brotlied (just behind iterare with way more features)

+Others not considered:

+❌ [@siderite/linqer](https://github.com/Siderite/LInQer): 5kb brotlied, and the typings _aren't generic_.
+For that reason, useless.
+Has similar features to fromfrom.

 ## Performance